WHITE PAPER

 Any new expense requires a business case and a compelling financial justification.
 Many organizations use return on investment (ROI) to calculate the benefits of adopting new tools.
 This measure can help you quickly communicate value and compare your options.

-The ROI formula is (Gain from Investment – Cost of Investment) / Cost of Investment.
+The ROI formula is the gain from investment minus the cost of investment, divided by the cost of investment.
 There are tangible and intangible gains to calculate.

 Tangible benefits for your ROI calculation

-Customers indicated CoCounsel Drafting saved them as much as 25% to 50% of the time spent drafting legal documents.
+Customers indicated drafting in CoCounsel saved them as much as 25% to 50% of the time spent drafting legal documents.

 Reduction of external legal spend for legal departments.
 Corporate law departments and government agencies may be able to keep more work in-house.
 Automation means you can bring some work that you traditionally outsourced back in, leading to cost savings and getting through matters faster.